 Internal structures include the liver, the portal vein, two partial kidneys, a partial lung, the abdominal aorta, the vena cava, a simulated spine and six ribs.
 The liver has six lesions and the kidneys each have one lesion.
 A muscle layer and outside fat layer surround these structures and plastic end caps make the phantom durable enough for extended scanning.
 Blood vessels have CT contrast added to provide enhanced auto registration in image fusion applications

 The Phantom includes a foam lined hard carry case.
-To accommodate image fusion techniques, CIRS can offer value-added options and services such as phantom specific CMM, reference CT or MRI data sets, attachment of customer specific registration devices and inclusion of special point markers.
+To accommodate image fusion techniques, the phantom can be purchased as a kit to include a serial-number specific CT DICOM Data set for reference.
+CIRS can also offer value-added options and services such as phantom specific CMM, attachment of customer specific registration devices and inclusion of special point markers

 - Demonstrate CT, ultrasound and MRI scan techniques

 - Assess image-fusion algorithms